sapcc/swift-http-import/README.md

 listings on that URL, and mirrors all files that it finds into Swift.
 It will take advantage of `Last-Modified` and `Etag` response headers to avoid repeated downloads of the same content, so best performance is ensured if the HTTP server handles `If-Modified-Since` and `If-None-Match` request headers correctly.

+## Why this instead of rclone?

+[rclone](https://github.com/ncw/rclone/) is a similar tool that supports a much wider range of sources, and supports targets other than Swift.
+Users who need to sync from or to different clouds might therefore prefer rclone.
+If your only target is Swift, swift-http-import is better than rclone because it is built by people who operate Swift clusters for a living and know all the intricacies of the system, and how to optimize Swift clients for maximum performance and
+stability:

+* rclone does not support Swift symlinks.
+Symlinks will be copied as regular files, thereby potentially wasting space on the target storage. swift-http-import recognizes symlinks and copies them as a symlink.
+* rclone transfers large objects using the Dynamic Large Object strategy.
+DLO suffers from severe eventual-consistency problems when the Swift cluster is under high load. swift-http-import uses the much more resilient Static Large Object strategy instead.
+* rclone does not propagate expiration dates when transferring between Swift containers. swift-http-import does.
+* swift-http-import uses customized transfer strategies to ensure a stable transfer over narrow or flaky network connections.

 ## Do NOT use if...